How to grow rocket

 Rocket prefers a location with full sun or partial shade.
 It is essential to choose a spot that receives at least 6 hours of direct sunlight per day for optimum growth.
 If you live in a hot climate, providing some afternoon shade can protect the rocket plants from scorching and bolting.

-See also How to remove a false widow spider
+See also How to make a copy of a word document

 When selecting a location, consider factors such as wind exposure, as rocket plants may become leggy and fragile in windy conditions.
 Planting rocket next to taller plants or adding a windbreak can provide protection from excessive wind.